 Dr. Jason Hiester, tenor, performs on both sides of the baton, having begun his career on the stage before moving into the pit.
 As a conductor, Dr. Hiester is well-versed in numerous genres, impressing audiences and musicians alike with the excellence he demands both from choirs and orchestras, generating vibrant performances with all levels of musicians.
 He is an Associate Professor of Music at Ohio Wesleyan University where he is head of the choral department and musical director of the opera/musical program, contributing his inventive musical ideas, which often include multi-discipline artistic productions.
 Combining the forms of dance, opera, choir, visual art, and poetry is a passion of his, and Dr. Hiester takes every opportunity to produce new and innovative works of this kind through collaborations with professionals across Ohio.

 Rachel Parfenchuk (soprano) is a performer, conductor, and teacher who is passionate about finding new ways to engage the arts with her community.
 Ms. Parfenchuk, a central Ohio native, has earned degrees in voice from both Cleveland Institute of Music and Ohio Wesleyan University.
-Her performance highlights include both concert and opera repertoire with Opera Columbus, Columbus Dance Theater, Cleveland Institute of Music Opera Theater, and Ohio Wesleyan Opera Theater.
-Parfenchuk serves as Director of Music Ministries at Powell United Methodist Church, maintains a thriving private studio, and continues to perform both solo and choral repertoire around Columbus.
+Her performance highlights include both concert and opera repertoire with Opera Columbus, Columbus Dance Theater, Central Ohio Symphony, and the Pontifical College Josephinum.
+As a conductor, Parfenchuk is experienced in both choral and orchestral repertoire and currently serves as director of Music Ministries at Powell United Methodist Church.
+In 2021, she conducted the premiere of Columbus Dance Theater’s ballet, Wonderment, and joined the Westerville Symphony as youth chorus director for their 2023 production of Orff’s Carmina Burana.
+Parfenchuk is also a founding member and president of Converging Arts Columbus, maintains a thriving private studio, and teaches voice at Ohio Wesleyan University.

 Tenor Michael Kirkman is well known to Columbus audiences as both a soloist and ensemble singer.
 He most recently appeared as Spoletta in Opera Columbus’ exciting production of “Tosca” as the company returned to the Southern Theater and celebrates its 40th Anniversary.
 He has performed in roles and as a chorister for the company since 1991, as well as singing with Columbus Light Opera; Columbus Symphony Chorus; Cantari Singers; Cecilian Singers; Lancaster Chorale; and Capriccio Columbus.
 He has been the soloist for numerous Messiahs and Mozart Requiems, as well as Britten’s Agnus Dei; Saint-Saen Requiem; Bach Magnificat; Dubois Seven Last Words of Christ; and Bernstein Chichester Psalms.
 He is in his twenty-third year as tenor soloist and section leader with the BroadStreet Choir at Broad Street Presbyterian Church.